-Some of the most common symptoms of low testosterone include:
+Some of the most common symptoms of low testosterone in men include:

 - Decreased sex drive; while libido will naturally decrease below peak levels as a man ages, a complete lack of interest in sex is cause for concern